Fukaya category of Grassmannians: rectangles: Introduction

-For the proof of Theorem 2, most of the work goes into introducing an algebraic action of the dihedral group $D_n$ on the Landau-Ginzburg mirror $\check{\Gr}(k,n)$ that makes the following commutative diagram equivariant at the level of critical points and critical values (and globally $\mathbb{Z}/n\mathbb{Z}$-equivariant, where $\mathbb{Z}/n$ is the subgroup of $D_n$ is generated by $r$).
+For the proof of this theorem, most of the work goes into introducing an algebraic action of the dihedral group $D_n$ on the Landau-Ginzburg mirror $\vGr(k,n)$ (Definitions \ref{DefDihedralRep} and \ref{DefYoungAction}) that makes the following commutative diagram equivariant at the level of critical points and critical values (and globally $\mathbb{Z}/n\mathbb{Z}$-equivariant, where $\mathbb{Z}/n\mathbb{Z}$ is the subgroup of $D_n$ generated by $r$):

-In the diagram, $W_{T^{k(n-k)}}$ denotes the Maslov 2 disk potential of the Gelfand-Cetlin Lagrangian torus and commutativity is given by Theorem 1.
+In the diagram, $W_{T^{k(n-k)}}$ denotes the Maslov 2 disk potential of the Gelfand-Cetlin Lagrangian torus and commutativity is given by Theorem \ref{thm:main-thm-1-statement}.
 We call this action of $D_n$ on the Landau-Ginzburg mirror \textit{Young action}, because it is defined in terms of Young diagrams.
 In the Young action, the $s$ generator of $D_n$ does not act by conjugation: indeed the action of $D_n$ is algebraic, whereas conjugation is not.
-On the other hand the two actions do agree on the critical locus of the Landau-Ginzburg superpotential $W$.\\\\ We believe that the Young action is the correct one to consider from the point of view of mirror symmetry.
-This is motived by the fact that it is defined over any field $\mathbb{F}$ and not just $\mathbb{F}=\mathbb{C}$.
-If on the mirror side there is a corresponding symplectic $D_n$ action, then choosing a coefficient field $\mathbb{F}$ for the monotone Fukaya category we should expect the Landau-Ginzburg mirror to be an algebraic variety over $\mathbb{F}$ with a corresponding action of $D_n$, and conjugation is not available for $\mathbb{F}\neq\mathbb{C}$.\\\\ The question of precisely what summands of the Fukaya category contain objects $T^{k(n-k)}_I$ appears to be related to the arithmetic of $k$ and $n$.
+On the other hand the two actions do agree on the critical locus of the Landau-Ginzburg superpotential $W$.

+The question of precisely what summands of the Fukaya category contain objects $T^{k(n-k)}_I$ appears to be related to the arithmetic of $k$ and $n$.
 When $n=p$ is prime, we give an argument combining properties of \textit{vanishing sums} of roots of unity and Stanley's \textit{hook-content formula} to show that one gets nonzero objects in all summands.
 In fact, in this case it also happens that the quantum cohomology of $\Gr(k,p)$ has one dimensional summands, and this suffices to prove homological mirror symmetry.